83% of corporate work data are in the cloud in 2020, according to a study conducted by LogicMonitor. Of these, 83%:

 Employee awareness remains key to ensuring a secure cloud access policy.
 Moreover, access management, mostly after employees leave, must be a priority concern for companies: according to Intermedia, for 89% of companies, employees who have left them still benefit from IT access to connect to it.

 CSPs offer native access management mechanisms via the Active Directory and integrate encryption.
 These solutions enable authentication, authorizations, SSO (single sign-on), MFA (multi-factor authentication) to secure access to resources and data.
-However, experience shows that it is better to complement them with third-party software.
+However, experience shows that it is better to compliment them with third-party software.

 DLP: Data Leakage Prevention (DLP) allows files to be marked and provides a confidentiality level.
 The more sensitive the data is, the more restricted its access will be, according to a scale determined by each company.